microsoft/AzureTRE/docs/azure-tre-overview/case-studies.md

 ## Building the Trusted Research Environment with Azure Databricks
 The importance of secure and scalable data environments in healthcare research has grown, particularly highlighted by the COVID-19 pandemic.
 The Trusted Research Environments (TREs) enable secure collaboration on sensitive data while maintaining patient privacy.
 Azure Databricks enhances TREs by offering scalable, secure, and flexible data processing capabilities.
-For example, Providence Health used Azure Databricks to reduce hospital overcrowding and improve patient care by leveraging real-time data.
 The integration of Azure Databricks into the Azure TRE blueprint allows researchers to perform complex data analysis securely, promoting innovative research and improved healthcare outcomes.

 Click [here](https://databricks.com/blog/2023/03/27/trusted-research-environments-health-and-life-sciences.html "Building the Trusted Research Environment with Azure Databricks"){target="_blank"} to see the full case study.